 In the council’s online meeting Tuesday morning, Mayor Kyle Deaver announced a death related to the coronavirus had occurred in McLennan County.
-Philip Perry, principal of G. W. Carver Middle School in Waco, had died Tuesday morning, the Waco-McLennan County Public Health District announced later in the day.
+Phillip Perry, principal of G. W. Carver Middle School in Waco, had died Tuesday morning, the Waco-McLennan County Public Health District announced later in the day.
 Perry was 49 and had an underlying health condition, Deaver said in a statement Tuesday afternoon.

 “We ask for your prayers, for the family of the victim,” Deaver said.
 “This is a tragic death, and we must do what we can to keep the number of deaths as low as possible.”

 The Waco-McLennan County Public Health District had confirmed 44 cases of COVID-19 as of Tuesday.

 McLennan County Commissioners also voted Tuesday to extend countywide emergency orders to April 21.
 Waco Mayor Kyle Deaver said he appreciates the county commissioners’ decision to extend the order, which carries similar restrictions as Waco’s order.

 “I think that’s the smart thing to do, and I think it’s also important to recognize that we will be examining this again before April 21 and chances are, in my estimation, we will be extending beyond April 21,” Deaver said.